Losant/losant-docs/docs/workflows/triggers/on-connect.md

 # On Connect Trigger

-The on connect trigger will trigger a workflow whenever one or more devices connect to the Structure platform.
+The on connect trigger will trigger a workflow whenever one or more devices connect to the Losant platform.

 ![On Connect Trigger](/images/workflows/triggers/on-connect-trigger.png "On Connect Trigger")

 ## Configuration

 The on connect trigger can be configured with one or more specific devices, or a selection of tags (or both).
-When a device that matches anything in the selection connects to Structure, the workflow will trigger.
+When a device that matches anything in the selection connects to Losant, the workflow will trigger.
 See the [device query](/devices/device-queries/) documentation for more info about how id and tag matching works.

 ![On Connect Trigger Config](/images/workflows/triggers/on-connect-trigger-config.png "On Connect Trigger Config")

-In the above example, the workflow will be triggered whenever any device that has a `location` tag connects to Structure.
+In the above example, the workflow will be triggered whenever any device that has a `location` tag connects to Losant.

 ## Payload